somxr/SOEN_FINAL/README.md

 ## Indicate which of question 3 or question 4 you want to be graded (replace X by 3 or 4)
-I want question X to be graded
+I want question 4 to be graded

 # Exam Rules